KBCyber/rn-assignment5-11358176/README.md

 - **React Native**: Building cross-platform mobile applications.
 - **Expo**: Development environment and tooling.
 - **React Navigation**: Navigation and routing for React Native apps.

-## Future Enhancements

-- Implement more themes and customization options.
-- Enhance accessibility features.
-- Add more interactive data visualization in the Statistics screen.